 Unfortunately, it also fits within the history of colonialism, and was the consolation prize Europe gave the Hawaiian people in exchange for the destruction of its culture.

-You see, after the gringos crushed the Hawaiian royalty and installed a fruit and sugar-extracting territorial government, immigrant workers arrived from Portugal, with their small, 4-string "braghina" guitars on their collective knee.
+crushed the Hawaiian royalty and installed a fruit and sugar-extracting territorial government, immigrant workers arrived from Portugal, with their small, 4-string "braghina" guitars on their collective knee.
 Tuned somewhat differently from their more robust flamenco cousins, these smallish axes not only fit comfortably within a seaman's gig bag, but also provided a far from pompous sound.
 Elegant, and yet consumer-friendly, these guitars were one of the very few things the Eurotrash brought that - in the light of the fierce tropical sun of truth - seemed worthy of respect.
 Soon local and Portuguese craftsmen (such as the famous Nunes clan) were stamping out smaller versions, made of not-at-that-time-endangered tropical hardwoods.
 And, as you've probably guessed, the "braghina" evolved into the somewhat-more-compact "ukulele."
+Since you're a smartypants, you know that "ukulele" does not mean "portuguese guitar," nor anything remotely similar.
+In fact, as you know from your doctoral dissertation, it means, "jumping flea."
+And there's an armload of apocrypha explaining how this patently preposterous name was adopted.
+The most common explanation is that a group of Hawaiians watched as Portuguese sailors played their braguinas, and described their finger movements as similar to "jumping fleas," (or, alternately, that they looked like they were scratching jumping fleas.)

 Another version - according to famed guitar, banjo and uke collector, Akira Tsumura - holds that regular "army joe" Edward Purvis played his uke for King Kalakaua.
 People who saw Purvis play "transfered his nickname, which was 'ukulele,' to the small instrument he played."